Islanders beat Bruins 6-2 in Game 6, reach Stanley Cup semis

 It drew chants of “New York Saints!
 New York Saints!” from the crowd, a reference to what Cassidy called the Islanders when complaining about the imbalance in penalties after Game 4.

+“We hear some of the chants,” Bailey said.
+“Tonight was an incredible atmosphere out there..
+I think we really fed off it.”

-The Islanders killed off the first penalty, but Marchand tied the score with 2:24 remaining as he got a cross-ice pass from Pastrnak in the right circle and quickly bet Varlamov high on the glove side.
+Marchand tied it with 2:24 remaining as he got a cross-ice pass from Pastrnak in the right circle and quickly bet Varlamov high on the glove side.

 BRUINS INJURIES